Reinstall invites you to join us in revisiting PC gaming days gone by. Today Pip revisits Oblivion and finds a nostalgic, if empty, world.

 I spent my first trip through an Oblivion gate jogging backwards in circles while flinging fireballs at various villains.
 That was a failsafe strategy for every single fight—lure the scary person to the circular room with the walkway round the edge and then jog backwards, launching a fireball when my mana was charged enough.
 I feel like the Imperial guard could really have bested Mehrunes Dagon a lot quicker if they’d spent more of their training learning how to jog backwards in circles.

-Anyway, something which has remained the same over the last decade or so is my desire to hoard.
+Anyway, something which has remained the same is my desire to hoard.
 I am currently overencumbered and will continue to be overencumbered at five-minute intervals for the rest of the game.
 Oblivion, you see, claims to be a game about thwarting a cult, but is secretly an ongoing quest to figure out how many wolf pelts you want to keep hold of at any given time.
 For me the answer is three.
 And two skulls.
 And one tan jug.
 And a bear pelt.
 And two ribcages.

 In between overencumberings I helped one of the Blades deal with a cultist who was following him in a suspicious fashion.
 Well, I say I 'helped'.
 What actually happened is I forgot how to get up from my chair and accidentally stole some bar snacks while jabbing the keyboard.
 I then bumbled into the cellar while trying to divest myself of my stolen property, ran in a circle by some barrels, heard the Blade deal with the spy and then looted the spy’s corpse.
 Midway through the looting a city guard arrested me for my stolen snacks (studiously ignoring the murdered man at his feet) and made me walk back to the cellar from a different part of the city.
 I was then congratulated for my 'effort'.